 Unfortunately, there are often negative connotations surrounding discussing mental health.
 Some people simply don’t feel comfortable being open about this taboo subject.
-Certainly, people often use alternative reasons for why they may need a break, or even help.
+People often use alternative reasons for why they may need a break, or even help.
 As a result, this can make it hard to identify when a person may be experiencing a drop in wellbeing.
-This is even more evident remote working environment where you have no visual indicators that you would naturally see in an office environment.
-So, how can you identify signs of low employee energy in a virtual environment?
+This is even more evident in remote or hybrid working environments where you have fewer visual indicators than you would naturally see in a pure office environment.
+So, how can you identify signs of low employee energy?

 It is crucial to recognise that there is no ‘cure-all’ recipe.
-We are all individuals, so therefore what works for you might not work for someone else.
 An extrovert may benefit from visiting friends, an active person may mentally benefit from exercise, a planner may benefit from planning a holiday in the future and an introvert may benefit from space from those that they live with.
 Knowing the personalities within your team and having that open communication with them is extremely important.
 This open communication provides opportunities to discuss candidly what is draining their mental energy and potential solutions.
 As a result, you can work together to put methods in place to help them have that mental recharge, improving their overall wellbeing.
-Explore the different potential personality types in our Myers-Briggs infographic here.

 One thing to note, however, is that you may be limited in the ways in which you can help them mentally recharge.
 Sometimes the individual needs to recognise what has to change and put that action in themselves.
 You can guide them, but ultimately they may need to have the drive to change.
 As long as you keep open communication available with potential ideas to improve wellbeing, along with the importance of self-care and mental recuperation, you will have a strong foundation to build from.